-Cancer of the prostate is one of the most common forms of cancer and approximately one million men are diagnosed each year.
+Cancer of the prostate is one of the most common forms of cancer and approximately one million men are diagnosed with the disease every year.

-By 2030, it is estimated that one in five men will be affected.
-The total market for prostate cancer is valued at SEK 46 billion.
-The market potential of Liproca Depot is significant as Liproca Depot could be an appropriate treatment for a large proportion of patients with diagnosed local prostate cancer.
+It is estimated that by 2030 one in five men will be affected by prostate cancer.
+The total global market for prostate cancer is valued at USD 5 billion and the market potential of Liproca® Depot is significant as it can be an appropriate treatment for a large proportion of patients diagnosed with local prostate cancer.

 Lung cancer and Solid tumors